Lycian Way 10 Days Hike

 Distance: 17 km / 10,5 miles

 The hiking route, which starts after breakfast at Kabak Bay, passes through forested areas, olive groves over Alınca, and ancient paths to reach the ancient city of Sidyma.
 This route is approximately 17 kilometers long and requires a moderate to difficult level of hiking.
 You can find historical traces in Sidyma such as tombs and stone houses from the ancient Lycian period.
-As water sources on the way are limited, we recommend you carry enough water and use trekking poles.
+As water sources on the way are limited, It’s recommended to carry enough water and use trekking poles for a more comfortable and safe hike.

 Örnek Resim The acropolis of Sidyma is located on a two-part hill north of Dodurga Neighborhood.
 The acropolis is surrounded by walls 365 meters long and up to 3 meters high depending on the terrain.
 On the east, a polygonal-shaped gate and a watchtower attract attention.